 Students are provided opportunities beyond the classroom to build their knowledge and skills in these areas by participating in community-based learning experiences and by volunteering in a range of community outreach programs.
 They are also provided with the opportunity to think critically about their professional studies from a biblical perspective and to integrate their interest in helping others with their Christian faith.
 Opportunities are available for students to complete practicums and field work in Christian childcare and marriage and family counseling programs.

-Though the Criminal Justice major is one of the newest majors on the campus of Freed-Hardeman, it is also one of the fastest growing.
 The Criminal Justice program prepares students to work in areas of law enforcement, correction, drug enforcement, probation, or parole.
 A criminal justice degree also provides the opportunity to work in many government agencies, including the FBI, Homeland Security, and the Secret Service.
 Students have the opportunity to learn outside the classroom by participating in field investigations and case simulations.
 The program is fortunate to have the support of a number of professionals in the criminal justice community who supervise students in their fieldwork.
 A major goal in the criminal justice major is to prepare students to integrate their study of criminal justice with their Christian faith.

 The Psychology program provides a solid foundation for students to grow as mental health professionals by participating in internships, attending and presenting at psychological conferences, engaging in undergraduate research design, and preparing for graduate school.
 Students gain a significant understanding of the science of human behavior as well as the processes involved in normal and abnormal thoughts, feelings, and actions.
 Careers pursued by psychology graduates include work with counseling centers, criminal justice systems, drug or alcohol abuse programs, human services, mental health centers, and rehabilitation programs.
 Psychology majors are encouraged to participate in the Psychology Club, and students who meet the requirements are invited to join Psi Chi, the National Honor Society in Psychology.